14 Gifts for Book Lovers

 Gifts for book lovers don't have to include just books—rather, opt for these creative and useful items any reader would love to receive.

 There’s nothing quite like the irresistible scent of a bookstore, and now your favorite reader can take it in without even having to leave home.
 This candle is one of our favorite gifts for book lovers.
 It contains notes of mahogany, leather and coffee to create a cozy, welcoming environment.
 And, it comes in four sizes—including a wax melt option.
+It makes for a great gift for a girlfriend, too.

 Reading in the bathtub is an excellent idea—until the book’s pages inevitably take an accidental dip in the water.
 This caddy provides a solution, with a spot to prop the book up and hold it in place, plus a cup holder for a glass of wine or a hot mug of tea.
 This bath caddy is made of bamboo, making it durable and eco-friendly, and you can expand it to fit any bathtub.